railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 * ``Supplier Location``: virtual location representing the source location for products received from suppliers,

 * ``View``: shows that the location is only an organizational node for the hierarchical structure, and cannot be involved in stock moves itself.
-The view type is not usually made into a leaf node in a structure – it usually has children.
+The view type is not made into a leaf node in a structure – it usually has children.

 * ``Internal Location``: physical location inside your own stock,